-Agape is the word Jesus uses to teach his disciples regarding those who hate them: , for he is ungrateful and evil. ”(Luke 6:35)
+Agape is the word Jesus uses to teach his disciples about those who hate them: for he is ungrateful and evil. ”(Luke 6:35)

 This concept gave me a moment or pause.
-If I am to love my enemies in an agape child of way, then I am to love them in a way that doesn't make sense.
-It's a love that goes to all costs and has no boundaries.
+If I am to love my enemies in an agape child of way, then I am to love them in a way that does not make sense.
+It's a love that goes at all costs and has no boundaries.
 At the same time, that's the love that someone who gets me their enemy ought to have for me.

 When Sinners Say I Do by Dave Harvey

 "We must go back and ask," What is the purpose of mercy?
 "Do I extend mercy to get a response?
 Are results the point?
 Not of results (v.
 35) Jesus never promises to change our enemies (the extreme case that encompasses all cases) What he has in view for us is a loving relationship with our Father in heaven who will ever eclipse any hateful or hurtful actions against us. "

 Why do you attend church?
 This book is an invitation to inspect the reason for your inclusion in the body of Christ?
 Readers are encouraged to go beyond just attending church, we should be the church.
 Our gifts are used for the work of God.
 But before we use our gifts, we have to know what they are.

 Enough: Silencing the Lies That Steal Your Confidence by Sharon Jaynes

 As women we start collecting and believing a number of lies about ourselves.
 Worthless.
 Unloved.
 Ugly.
 Stupid.
 Unacceptable.
 Unforgivable.
 Dirty.
 Unhappy.
 Failure.
 Not good enough.
 Positive self-affirmations are often enough to reprogram the hateful things we say to ourselves.
 We should instead employ a three-part strategy for breaking the power that lies over us.